cosmos/developer-portal/hands-on-exercise/1-native/1-preparation.md

 <ExpansionPanel title="Troubleshooting">

-The `rename.sh` files self removes when the process is complete.
+The `rename.sh` files self-removes when the process is complete.
 If an error happens, you may have to reset hard with Git before retrying:

 ```sh
 $ git reset --hard